 - Degenerative disc disease

-Conservative treatments may be recommended if your physician determines that you have adult-onset scoliosis.
+Conservative treatments may be recommended if your doctor determines that you have adult-onset scoliosis.
 These treatments may include physical therapy, exercise and muscle conditioning, prescription or over-the-counter medication or epidural steroid injections.
-If non-surgical approaches prove ineffective, contact Laser Spine Institute to learn more about your options for minimally invasive procedures aimed at addressing spinal curvature and/or nerve compression related to adult degenerative lumbar scoliosis.
+If nonsurgical approaches prove ineffective, contact Laser Spine Institute to learn more about your options for minimally invasive procedures aimed at addressing symptoms related to adult degenerative lumbar scoliosis.

 We can help you receive a free MRI review* to determine if you are a potential candidate for one of our procedures.